-- of the work; or - b. as a result of the fulfilment of an obligation imposed by law or government, without monetary compensation, which fulfilment could not be effected in the agency worker's own time; or - c. due to very special personal circumstances. - 2.
-After the partner or the person whose child the agency worker acknowledges has given birth, the agency worker is entitled to birth leave for a period of four weeks, counting from the first day after the birth.
+- a. as a result of unforeseen circumstances that require an immediate interruption of the work; or - b. as a result of the fulfilment of an obligation imposed by law or government, without monetary compensation, which fulfilment could not be effected in the agency worker's own time; or - c. due to very special personal circumstances. - After the partner or the person whose child the agency worker acknowledges has given birth, the agency worker is entitled to birth leave for a period of four weeks, counting from the first day after the birth.
 Birth leave comprises once the number of weekly working hours. - 3.
 The agency worker is entitled to special leave in the event of:

+one day

+two days

+one day

-a. the agency worker giving official notice of his intended marriage one day b. marriage or registered partnership of the agency worker two days c. the marriage or registered partnership of a (grand)child, brother, sister or parent one day d. the death of the partner or a child from the day of death up to and including the day of the funeral service e. the death of a brother or sister, parent, grandparent, grandchild one day + attendance of funeral, unless the agency worker organises the funeral, from the day of death up to and including the day of the funeral service f.
-12.5th, 25th and 40th wedding anniversary one day g.
-25 and 40 years of service: one day h.
-25th, 40th, 60th or 70th wedding anniversary of parents and grandparents one day i. sitting a (professional) exam to obtain a recognised qualification one day
+from the day of death up to and including the day of the funeral service

+one day + attendance of funeral, unless the agency worker organises the funeral, from the day of death up to and including the day of the funeral service

+one day

+one day

+one day

+one day